Getting to Western Australia from within Australia

-Perth is well-serviced by approximately 19 international airlines, with direct flights from the Middle East and South Africa, New Zealand and Asia.
-Average flying time is:
+The State's capital Perth is well-serviced by approximately 19 international airlines, with direct flights from the UK, Middle East, South Africa, New Zealand and Asia.

 Daily direct flights from many Asian gateway cities make Perth an ideal destination to combine with an Asian holiday.